 - User-defined Integrity: Rules defined by the users based on confidentiality and access.

 - Each row of table is called record/tuple .
-Number of such records is known as the cardinality of the table
+Collection of such records is known as the cardinality of the table

 - Each column of the table is called an attribute/field.
-Number of such columns is called the arity of the table.
+Collection of such columns is called the arity of the table.

-- Number two records of the DB table can be same.
+- No two records of the DB table can be same.
 Data duplicity is therefore avoided by using a candidate key.
-Candidate Key is a minimum set of attributes required to identify the set of records uniquely.
+Candidate Key is a minimum set of attributes required to identify each record uniquely.